itsbenchen/RuneScape-Dream-Bot-Scripts/README.md

 ## What is DreamBot?

-DreamBot is essentially a Old-school RuneScape Botting program that runs scripts to automate tasks as if you're playing.
+DreamBot is essentially an Old-school RuneScape Botting program that runs scripts to automate tasks in the game.
 More information about the program and the likes can be referenced here: https://dreambot.org/

 For more extensive info about DreamBot's API, you can check out: https://dreambot.org/javadocs/